etvan13/Deep_Terminal/README.md

 ### Feedback and Contributions

-If you devise an interesting command, email me your ideas or code:
+If you come up with an idea you'd like to incorporate into the terminal, let me know!
 - **School:** etvan13@tamu.edu
 - **Personal:** etvan13@gmail.com

-I'm eager to incorporate your contributions into the terminal!

 ## Support